 Best things to do in Nara in 24 Hours

-I visited Nara on a day trip from Osaka, during cherry blossom season to catch some of its seasonal beauty in action.
+I visited Nara on a day trip from Osaka.
+It is a prime spot for cherry blossom season.
 But the truth is, the moment I arrived in Nara and saw its natural beauty and deer, the idea of cherry blossoms quickly fell away.

 1. Kofukuji Temple (World Heritage site)